Edwin R. Yale

-General Edwin Rodolphus Yale (1804 – 1883) was an American military officer, Britannia ware manufacturer and merchant, and proprietor of the "United States Hotel", the largest hotel in America in the mid 1830s.
+General Edwin Rodolphus Yale (1804 – 1883) was an American military officer, Britannia ware manufacturer, and proprietor of the "United States Hotel", the largest hotel in America in the mid 1830s.
 He was also a founding member and the first president of the Sumter Club, an abolitionist society honoring the Fort Sumter event and the death of Abraham Lincoln.

 Early life

 Edwin R. Yale was born August 8, 1804, in Meriden, New Haven County, to William Yale and Mary Johnson, members of the Yale family.
 Cousins included newspaper entrepreneur Moses Yale Beach and fur trader James Murray Yale.
 His grandfather was Samuel Yale Sr., the first manufacturer of the Yale dynasty in America.
 He was the first manufacturer in Meriden, Connecticut, beginning the production of hand cut nails in 1791, and manufacturing pewter buttons in 1794.
 From his ventures he acquired a large estate and his family gave their name to Yalesville, Connecticut.

 Edwin's father was a wealthy tin ware manufacturer, the largest in Meriden, and occupied various offices in the legislature.
 He owned 5 factories in the city, along with 4 houses, and did business in New York with the Griswolds of Connecticut.
 Samuel Simpson and Isaac C. Lewis, associates of the Yales, would become prominent merchants, founders of Simpson, Hall, Miller & Co. and the Meriden Britannia Company.
 His nephew was Senator Charles Dwight Yale.

 Edwin worked for his father at a young age, learning the tin business, starting in 1820 when he was 16 years of age.
 After being in partnership with his father, he opened a shop in Meriden, selling tin ware lamps.
 He was engaged in the pewter and britannia business with his father until 1826 or 1827.

 In a 1827 advertisement, he is recorded as a manufacturer of "Japaned Lamps of all kinds and Pocket Lanterns of every description".
 By 1831, the tin ware business and factories of his father were turned over to him.
 In 1838, he is recorded managing the New York outlet of his uncle Samuel Yale Jr., who also owned multiple factories with his brothers Charles and Hiram, along with 12 houses in Meriden.
 Samuel was also cofounder and board director of the Meriden National Bank with Gen. Walter Booth and Ashbel Griswold.

 By 1832, Edwin became a manufacturer of bronzed lamps and a dealer in various kinds of American goods, with warehouses in New York and Boston on Pearl Street and Liberty Street.
 From 1835 to 1836, he entered in a partnership under Yale & Henshaw, as merchants and spoonmakers, with a factory and store in Yalesville, and the raw materials acquired from Mr. Griswold.
 In 1837, they opened a shop in New York as commission merchants and Yale became a prominent manufacturer.